Italy fines Amazon €1.1 billion in antitrust case | DW | 09.12.2021

 "Amazon holds a dominant position in the Italian market for intermediation services on marketplaces, which Amazon leveraged to favor the adoption of its own logistics service — Fulfilment by Amazon (FBA) — by sellers active on Amazon.it to the detriment of the logistics services offered by competing operators, as well as to strengthen its own dominant position," the watchdog said in a statement.

-The AGCM said the company tied to the use of FBA access to a set of exclusive benefits, including the Prime label, that help boost sales and visibility Amazon.it.
+AGCM said the company tied to the use of FBA access to a set of exclusive benefits, including the Prime label, that help boost sales and visibility on Amazon.it.

-"Amazon prevents third-party sellers from associating the Prime label with offers not managed with FBA," it said.
+"Amazon prevents third-party sellers from associating the Prime label with offers not managed with FBA," AGCM said.

-According to the AGCM, Amazon also applied stricter quality controls on sellers who did not use the FBA service, which in some cases led to accounts being blocked.
+According to the Italian antitrust watchdog, Amazon also applied stricter quality controls on sellers who did not use the FBA service, which in some cases led to accounts being blocked.

 The watchdog said it was imposing corrective measures on Amazon that will be subject to review by a monitoring trustee.